 - Move students from oral decoding fluency to silent decoding fluency.

+That’s a lot, I know.
 I feel you.
-I'm with you.
-I know that's a lot!
+I’m with you.

-So let's break it down and make this pickle simple.
+So let’s break it down and make all this research stuff simple.

 Ways to Use Word Study in Your Daily Routine

-Spiralwarmups.com is designed, so we - all of us - can address this problem in a simple and systematic way.
-Look, that's why I've collaborated with over 200 teachers and authors to design the curriculum.
+Spiralwarmups.com is designed, so we – all of us – can address the problem of reading comprehension gaps in a simple and systematic way.

 This is not a sales pitch.
 Why should it be?
 This is a free program!

 Word study warm-ups are free and you can use them every day for the first 3-6 minutes.
-It’s as simple as you finding finding the skill that matches your curriculum or your students' specific needs and press play.
+It’s as simple as you finding finding the skill that matches your curriculum or your students’ specific needs and pressing play.

-You can also use the warm-ups by starting at video 1 and move through the end of the year in sequence.
+You can also use the warm-ups by starting at video 1 in our warm-ups and move through the end of the year in sequence.
 There are plenty of spiraling reviews (and literacy sequences) to catch up earlier skills and fill important reading gaps!

-Here's a video that goes into detail about the warm-up video including a few more ways to use word study.
+Here’s my video that goes into detail about the warm-up video including a few more ways to use word study.